Log ramification via curves in rank 1: Abstract

 \section{Abstract}

-We prove that in the smooth rank 1 case, the Abbes-Saito log conductor is obtained by restriction to curves.
-Consequently, we prove an expectation of Esnault and Kerz.
-As an application, we translate recent results in higher class field theory of Kerz and S. Saito to the log-ramification context.
-We also conjecture that our results hold in arbitrary finite rank.
+We prove that in rank 1, the Abbes-Saito log conductor is determined by its restriction to curves.
+This result is essentially established by analyzing Artin-Schreier-Witt extensions.
+Consequently, we confirm an expectation of H. Esnault and M. Kerz.
+We also conjecture that this result holds in arbitrary finite rank.
+As an application, we translate recent results in higher class field theory of M. Kerz and S. Saito to the log-ramification context.